deriamis/neosolarized-patched/README.md

-# neosolarized-patched
+# neosolarized8.nvim

-This is a theme plugin for NeoVim that combines the work from several other Solarized color schemes with some modifications that make the dark scheme look better on transparent backgrounds.
+This is a theme plugin for NeoVim with an extra `midnight` theme that's even darker than `solarized-dark`.

 ## Features